BoomStarcuc/GeneSegNet/README.md

 ```

 ### Output
-After preprocessing, you will output a dataset without splitting into training, validation and test, as follows：
+After preprocessing, you will output a dataset without splitting into training, validation and testing, as follows：
 ```
    your raw dataset
     |-sample 1